-The December 2008 issues of the Ensign and the New Era, both include articles about the dangers and risks that come from energy drinks
+The December 2008 issues of the Ensign and the New Era, both include articles about the dangers and risks that come from energy drinks.

-In his article "The Energy Drink Epidemic", Dr. Thomas J. Boud, MD writes
+Dr. Thomas J. Boud, MD writes

 In recent years there has been an explosion of energy drinks with high levels of caffeine—a drug with greater risks than many realize.